 “You do all the work around here – he will never appreciate you and it will only get worse as time goes by”.

-These and other “helpful” conversations fed my anger and resentment over how my marriage had turned out.
+These and other “helpful” conversations fed our anger and resentment over how our marriage had turned out.
 This was not the person I married.
-This was not how I envisioned year 8.
+This was not how I envisioned year 3, or 8 or 12.

 And then one night, I went looking for my bible.
-I believed in Christ and in who he really was but didn’t know how to go about asking him for help.
-I found my bible and I don’t remember the verse, but I do remember reading and reading, long into the night.
+I believed in Christ and but didn’t know how to go about asking him for help.
+I found my bible and read long into the night.
 I prayed.
 I didn't know what to ask for but begged God to something.
 Anything.
 And I was gently nudged to find a church.

 That next Sunday, I grabbed the kids, made a half-hearted offer to my husband to join us (he didn’t) and then took off for a new church.
 That first service I cried and cried.
 The next service I cried and cried.
 I cried at each service for a year until one day I finally asked, “I am so sick of crying - when will I ever start to feel good walking out of here”?
 The answer I received from an elder at the church was paramount and changed my thinking forever.
 He said:

 “When you repent of whatever it is God is convicting your heart about, and you decide to make worship about Him and not about you, you will stop crying”.

 But over the course of the next several weeks, I couldn’t get the statement out of my mind.
 Did I really think I had done nothing wrong?
 Wasn’t there something about taking the plank out of my eye before nagging about the splinter in his or something?
 Have I ever examined what I've put my husband through?

 And let me be clear: I am not a poetic prayer warrior.
 My first prayer went something like this:

 “Dear God.
 OK, fine.
 I am supposed to work on me so let’s work on me.
 What have I done wrong?
 Show me.
 Let me have it, I guess.
 Help me quit blaming him for everything even though it is all his fault.
 How about this?
 Help me to stop blaming him for just three days.
-For three days, help me to not nag him, point out any infractions no matter how big or small and to not use any tone of voice that can be construed crabby.
+For three days, help me to not nag him, point out any infractions no matter how big or small and to not use a crabby tone of voice.
 Help me to not think or say, “It’s all his fault”.
 Instead, show me what I need to change.
 For the next three days, every time I think it is all his fault, show me what I might have done to trigger it or how I could respond differently.
 And please be obvious because I don’t think I can deal with subtleties right now.
 Thank you for Jesus.
 Amen.”

-This may not have been how you or I were taught to pray, but for me, at that moment in my life, it was real.
+This may not be how you or I were taught to pray, at that moment in my life, it was real.
 And it was pure and it was from my heart.
 And it was an opening.
-And when both Jesus and Satan see the opening, and you have invited Jesus to the fight through earnest and fervent prayer, you can be 100% sure that Jesus will be going to battle, and will overcome.
-And if you invite Jesus to the battle, Satan flees every time.
+And when both Jesus and Satan see the opening, and you have invited Jesus to the fight through earnest and fervent prayer, you can be 100% sure that Jesus will overcome.

 If you feel stuck in a passionless, loveless marriage, never give up.
 Be encouraged that you can go from never wanting to be touched again to Cougar.
 You can go from not wanting to be in the same room to invading his space on the couch for some awesome snuggle time.
 You can go from feeling empty nothingness to overwhelming joy just because he walked in the door.
 You can go from bawling in the shower every night to not remembering the last time you cried.
 You can go from an icy, stone-cold heart to warm, romantic feelings.
 I have been there.
 It gets better if you let God work on you whether you think you need it or not.

 Your marriage is going to have openings.
-Some are tiny cracks and some will be grand canyans.
+Some are tiny cracks and some will be grand canyons.
 But you will have a choice who you invite to that opening.
 God's grace is everything.
 I pray that it washes over your hearts, your souls and your marriages.

 I hope and pray that what I have shared today can give you hope.
 My story, my experience is not the answer to every marriage problem but Jesus is.
 Whatever the problem, Jesus is the answer…just ask Him.
 Give HIM your opening.